-Each light’s description includes the maximum brightness in lumens (lm), battery type, and typical retail price in US$ (excluding tax and and shipping).
+Each light’s description includes the maximum brightness in lumens (lm) or lux, battery type, and typical retail price in US$ (excluding tax and and shipping).
 Lumens for multi-colour/colour fading lights have not been quoted as colour lumen ratings are not directly comparable to white light lumens.
 Please be aware that most flashlights step-down from their maximum brightness after a few minutes, or in some cases, in 30 seconds or less!
 Generally, the higher the brightness, the shorter the light will operate at maximum brightness before step-down.

 This article contains some affiliate (marked as such) and non-affiliate product links.
 Commission made through purchases via affiliate links allows me to test more flashlights for the benefit of the light painting community.
 Affiliate links have no influence on product ratings.
 I do not make any commission through non-affiliate links.

-This section is for flashlights/torches that are suitable for use with various light painting systems to create light trails and light drawings.
+This section is mainly for flashlights/torches that are compatible with various light painting systems to create light trails and light drawings.
 Each light is described in one of four categories, followed by a matrix showing which featured lights are compatible with each of the following light painting systems:

 Light Painting Brushes (Universal Connector).